IC Pin diagram & Wiring Diagram

 This post covers the Asynchronous modulus counter with the help of a set of frequently asked questions (FAQs) and answers.
 What does it mean by the term modulus of a counter?
 The modulus of a counter is the number of unique states through which the counter will sequence.
 The maximum possible number of states (maximum […]

-In this post, we cover J-K flip-flop and its operation, truth table, excitation table.
+In this post, we are going to cover the JK flip flop and discuss its operation, truth table, and excitation table.
 This post will help students to prepare for the semester & GATE examination.
-Explain the operation of the J-K flip-flop with its truth table.
-This basic operation of a positive edge-triggered J-K flip-flop is illustrated in Figure 1.2 and the logic […]

 Numerical problems on asynchronous counter & synchronous counter